zenwarr/norman/README.md

 To sync a module, run `norman sync app`, where the last argument is either name of the module as specified in the config, or a path to module source directory.

-You can use a watcher and synchronize a module on-the-fly by adding `--watch`: `norman sync --watch app`
+You can use a watcher and synchronize a module on-the-fly by adding `--watch`: `norman sync --watch app`.

+Note that norman does not rebuild local modules in watch mode, it only synchronizes files.

+But you can rebuild dependent modules on regular sync with `--build-deps` flag.

 # `.norman.json` file